The rational homotopy type of (n-1)-connected manifolds of dimension up to 5n-3: The rational homotopy type

-\ref{it:PD_exist} If $k \geq m$, then constructing the generators $V^i$ in degree $i > k$ for $\mnalg$ is a trivial recursion: $d$~maps $V^i = N^i$ isomorphically to the closed subspace of the degree $i+1$ part of $\mnalg^{<i}$.
+\begin{proof} \ref{it:PD_exist} If $k \geq m$, then constructing the generators $V^i$ in degree $i > k$ for $\mnalg$ is a trivial recursion: $d$~maps $V^i = N^i$ isomorphically to the closed subspace of $\mnalg_\trc{i}^{i+1}$.
 The following claim, which lets us increase $k$ inductively until we reach $k = m$, therefore proves the result.

-{\narrower There exists a minimal Sullivan algebra $\edga$ generated in degree $\leq k+1$ with a $(k{+}1)$-partial Poincar\'e class $\alpha_\edga \in H^m(\edga)$ and an isomorphism $\phi \colon \tdga \to \edga^{\leq k}$ such that $\phi_\#^*\alpha_\edga = \alpha$. }
+{\narrower There exists a minimal Sullivan algebra $\edga$ generated in degree $\leq k{+}1$ with a $(k{+}1)$-partial Poincar\'e class $\alpha_\edga \in H^m(\edga)^\vee$ and an isomorphism $\phi \colon \tdga \to \edga_\trc{k}$ such that $\phi_\#^\vee \alpha_\edga = \alpha$. }

 Let us first construct the generating space $V$ for $\edga$.
 We take the degree $\leq k$ parts to equal those of~$\tdga$ (and define $\phi$ to be the inclusion).
-Choose a direct complement $C^{k+1}$ of the image of $\alpha\cap : H^{k+1}(\tdga) \to H^{m-k-1}(\tdga)^*$, and set $V^{k+1} := C^{k+1} \oplus N^{k+1}$, where $d \colon V^{k+1} \to \tdga^{k+2}$ has kernel $C^{k+1}$ and maps $N^{k+1}$ isomorphically to a subspace of $\clalg^{k+2}$ (the closed subspace of $\tdga^{k+2}$) representing the kernel of $\alpha \cap : H^{k+2}(\tdga) \to H^{m-k-2}(\tdga)^*$.
+Choose a direct complement $C^{k+1}$ of the image of $\alpha\cap : H^{k+1}(\tdga) \to H^{m-k-1}(\tdga)^\vee$, and set $V^{k+1} := C^{k+1} \oplus N^{k+1}$, where $d \colon V^{k+1} \to \tdga^{k+2}$ has kernel $C^{k+1}$ and maps $N^{k+1}$ isomorphically to a subspace of $\clalg^{k+2}$ (the closed subspace of $\tdga^{k+2}$) representing the kernel of $\alpha \cap : H^{k+2}(\tdga) \to H^{m-k-2}(\tdga)^\vee$.

 We need to study $H^m(\edga)$.
 Note that $\edga^m = \tdga^m \; \oplus \; V^{k+1} \otimes \tdga^{m-k-1}$, and the closed subspace is contained in $\tdga^m \; \oplus \; V^{k+1} \otimes \clalg^{m-k-1}$.
 Therefore $H^m(\edga)$ can be written as a direct sum of the images of $H^m(\tdga)$ and $C^{k+1} \otimes H^{m-k-1}(\tdga)$ and a direct complement $W$.